 - Researching properties

-Real estate VAs can either be hired as a freelancer, independent contractor, or through an outsourcing partner.
+Real estate VAs can either be hired as a freelancer, independent contractors, or through an outsourcing partner.
 They can help you with your short-term or long-term projects and organize important tasks to make it easier for you to navigate.
-Keep in mind that when working with VAs in general, having a clear line of communication and a well-organized calendar will be of utmost importance to make both of your workloads easier to tackle on a daily basis.
+Keep in mind that when working with VAs in general, having a clear line of communication and a well-organized calendar will be of utmost importance to make both of your workloads easier to tackle daily.

 Get 2021 Outsourcing Guide